OptimusWall-E/CV/README.md

 ### Teaching - helping people understand
 #### Business English Teaching and CV writing, self-employed (2015 - present)
 I create and teach bespoke English courses to help non-native business people perform better at work in English.
 Companies include: BBC, EY, KPMG, Goldman Sachs, Amazon and Banco Sabadell.
 Placed a client as senior marketing manager at Amazon through CV writing and interview practice services.
-I run an English teaching Twitter account, @EnglishUpskill (posting since August 2021).
-TESOL certified.

-#### Proofreader, PhDs and Masters dissertations, self-employed, (2016 - 2019)
+#### Academic tutor (PhDs, Masters), proof reader (PhDs and Masters dissertations), self-employed, (2016 - present)
 I proofread advanced research on a very wide range of topics.
 This took a lot of research due to both the range of topics and that the client’s English was usually non-native.
 The result was always a clear thesis.

 ### Research and writing - communicating facts
 #### Freelance Journalism (2013 - 2021)